Lainey Wilson’s Big Night at the CMA Awards Fulfilled a Childhood Dream of Her Dad’s - NewsBreak

 “Buy Dirt,” a collaboration song between Jordan Davis and Luke Bryan, won the Song of the Year at the CMA Awards 2022.
 It bested four other impressive song nominations, including Carly Pearce and Ashley McBryde’s “Never Wanted to Be That Girl,” Morgan Wallen’s “Sand in My Boots,” Lainey Wilson’s “Things a Man Oughta Know,” and Chris Stapleton’s “You Should Probably Leave.”
 The trophy was awarded to the songwriters, namely the Davis brothers, Jacob and Jordan himself, and the Jenkins brothers, Josh and Matt.
 Producer Paul DiGiovanni also made his way to the stage.

-Lainey Wilson Claims New Artist of the Year Trophy at the 2022 CMA Awards
+Carly Pearce and Ashley McBryde Win Musical Event of the Year at the CMA Awards 2022

-Lainey Wilson had a massive year, and it's fitting that the Louisiana native that spent a decade in Nashville trying to make it won New Artist of the Year at the 2022 CMA Awards on Wednesday night (Nov.
-9).
-Her year has been filled with highs, like her massive duets...

-Ashley McBryde, Brandy Clark, & More Give A Rockin’ Performance Of “When Will I Be Loved” At The 2022 CMA Awards
+Carly Pearce and Ashley McBryde bagged the Musical Event of the Year for “Never Wanted To Be That Girl,” beating Dierks Bentley, Breland and Hardy’s “Beers on Me;” Jason Aldean and Carrie Underwood, “If I Didn’t Love You;” Midland’s collaboration with Jon Pardi on “Longneck Way to Go;” and Cole Swindell and Lainey Wilson, “Never Say Never.”

 Lainey Wilson Sweetly Exalts Her Dad After Winning Female Vocalist of the Year